No on the one hand I have to pay for the camp. 20 for two, two nights, 3 meals.

 I think I may have found something worthy of the praise Turkish delight gets in the book!
 It was heavenly!
 Fingers they called it, sweet but not sickeningly so, a tiny bit of crunch, but mostly melting in the mouth.
 I absolutely loved it!

-PS I went to wiki: turkish delight
+PS I went to wiki:

 Well the kids party is coming soon.

 The final theme(s) is (are) flowers, easy and phoenix/feathers..not so easy. though possibly easier than fireworks. (we do combined because they are not that far apart in age and close in date of bday)